 FLIBS Like an Insider

-To navigate the five-day event like an insider, you’ll need a solid plan.
-“More than 110,000 visitors from around the world are expected to attend this year’s show,” says Phil Purcell, CEO and president of the Marine Industries of South Florida.
-“Don’t try to see it all in one day.
-Take time to look at the schedule in advance, plan out the “must-see” exhibits over different days, and remember to take advantage of the demonstrations, fishing clinics, and special events.”
+“Don’t try to see it all in one day,” says Phil Purcell, CEO and president of the Marine Industries of South Florida.
+“Take time to look at the schedule in advance, plan out the “must-see” exhibits over different days, and remember to take advantage of the fishing clinics and special events.”